Are We Vaccinating for the Right BRD Viruses?

 Objectives

-- Describe respiratory viruses in feedlot calves at arrival to identify vaccine gaps (vaccine use prior to arrival and need for new vaccines),
+- Describe respiratory viruses associated with BRD in feedlot calves at arrival processing to identify possible vaccine gaps at the cow-calf level.
+(Do we need enhanced uptake of vaccination or new viral respiratory vaccines for preweaned calves?)